unavi-xyz/wired-protocol/README.md

 ## 🏗️ Design Goals

 - **Openness** - The protocol should remain entirely open, much like the Web.
-You do not need permission to create or host content.
+You should not need permission to create or host content.

 - **Extensibility** - The protocol should be easily extendable, allowing developers to build upon the core functionality with new features.